 - Long-sleeved white tee – Cute enough to wear in the city, at night against mosquitos, but also great for hiking.
 Get one from Ably, so that it resists stains.

-- Reversible washable silk tie top – I wore this to the beach and out on New Year’s Eve in Oaxaca.
-Tie it in the back and it’s a lovely top that goes with any bottom, from jeans to a skirt.
+- Reversible washable tie top – Tie it in the back and it’s a lovely top that goes with any bottom, from jeans to a skirt.
 Tie it in the front and it’s super sexy.
-It seems to be sold out at Elizabeth Suzanne, but she seems to only sell them in the summer.
+It seems to be sold out at Elizabeth Suzanne, but Whimsy & Row has a linen version.
 Ohsevendays also has some to choose from.

 - High-waisted shorts – Either in denim or cotton.

 - 2 pairs of long, loose, pants in lightweight fabric (a.k.a. pajama-style pants) – Many backpackers buy those cheap “elephant pants” you see everywhere, but I have a very strong feeling those are made in exploitative conditions.
 Instead, I suggest MATTER Prints, Par en Par, Forsythia, or Ziran’s silk petal pants.

 - Sleeved knee-length or longer lightweight dress or romper – You want something washable that you can wear out to a temple, out to dinner in Bangkok or over your bathing suit at the beach.
 Par en Par does a great one, or check out Mirth, Ziran,or Accompany.